MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianWriter) WriteString8(str string) (int, error)
 ```
-WriteString8 Writes the length of the string, using ReadUint8 and then reads the bytes of the string
+WriteString8 Writes the length of the string, using ReadUint8 and then Writes the bytes of the string

 #### func (*BigEndianWriter) WriteStringX

 ```go
 func (e *BigEndianWriter) WriteStringX(str string) (int, error)
 ```
-WriteStringX Writes the length of the string, using ReadUintX and then reads the bytes of the string
+WriteStringX Writes the length of the string, using ReadUintX and then Writes the bytes of the string

 #### func (*BigEndianWriter) WriteUint16